-Still, changes in the city's economic structure have become evident in the past decade and have made its economy increasingly dynamic.
+The potential of the city still remains very high, due to changes in the city's economic structure becoming evident in the past decade, leading in part to a very dynamic economy.
 The public and manufacturing sectors have become less significant in terms of their economic output, while the IT, financial, trade, transport and value-added service sectors such as software development have become more prominent.
 The city continues to attract foreign direct investment, with services being the largest beneficiary because many multinational corporations have sought to set up their representative offices in or relocate their European headquarters to the capital.
 Further, Berlin has become very popular among start-up companies especially within the IT-related sectors, benefitting from its young and international population.
 As a sign of sustained innovation, the city remains among the top European hubs for patent filings.
 Berlin has also become a leading cultural and tourist destination in Europe.